afterpay/sdk-android/README.md

 #### Configuring the Price Breakdown

-Setting the `paymentBreakdown.introText` value will modify opening word.
+Setting the `paymentBreakdown.introText` value will modify the opening word(s).
 This can be set to any of the following where OR is default:

 ```